LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 :::tip
 ### Looking for a Chainlink oracle?

-LinkWell Nodes offers Chainlink oracle services on all major EVM-based mainnet and testnet blockchains.
+LinkWell Nodes offers professional Chainlink oracle services on all major EVM-based mainnet and testnet blockchains.
 To view a directory of our oracle addresses and job IDs, please feel free to view our [Chainlink data feeds documentation](/services/direct-request-jobs/Jobs-and-Pricing).
 :::

 *Related video*: Chainlink Price Feeds